-Respect of the natural order is Seneca’s favourite theme.
+Respect for the natural order is Seneca’s favourite theme.
 He regarded nature as all-encompassing, not just as wilderness or greenery.
 When he spoke about nature, he was also referring to human actions.
 I mean professional, family, political and sports activities, just to name a few.

-When we listen to dialogues in movies or television shows, we expect them to sound spontaneous.
-If they happen to lack vividness, we’ll quickly lose interest and categorize the movie or show as boring.
+I must, however, clarify that Plato’s works do not constitute “dialogues” as we define them today.
+When we watch movies or television shows, we expect their speech to sound vivid and spontaneous.
+If this is not the case, viewers will lose interest and categorise the movie or show as boring.

 Seneca’s dialogue “On the happy life”

-The three conclusions of Seneca’s essay “On the happy life” are that happiness results from virtue, that virtue means living in accordance with nature, and that happiness is feasible in this life, here and now.
+The three conclusions of Seneca’s essay “On the Happy Life” are that happiness results from virtue, that virtue means living in accordance with nature, and that happiness is feasible in this life, here and now.

 Nonetheless, Seneca acknowledges that most people fail to figure out what virtue is.
 He laments that “living in accordance with nature” has become rare and unnatural because we tend to get distracted with harmful pursuits.